luxleather/SupportBot/commands-list.md

 **?download**

 "To download the Transcendence (Teloscoin) wallet go to Github <https://github.com/phoenixkonsole/transcendence/releases> and download the most recent wallet for your OS.
-At least 2.1 is recommended before fork (block 1018866), after fork wallet 3.0."
+At least 3.0 is recommended after block 1276502).
+Please note that the 3.0 release will also work with the pre-fork network (before block 1276502), so it is highly recommended that you download it right now."

 **?wallet**